sudheerj/javascript-interview-questions/README.md

      ```
 115. ### Why do you need JSON?
      When exchanging data between a browser and a server, the data can only be text.
 Since JSON is text only, it can easily be sent to and from a server, and used as a data format by any programming language.
+116. ### What are PWAs?
+     Progressive web applications (PWAs) are a type of mobile app delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
+These PWAs are deployed to servers, accessible through URLs, and indexed by search engines.